 Heroes & Villains: George Clooney (Batman), Chris O’Donnell (Robin), Arnold Schwarzenegger (Mr. Freeze), Uma Thurman (Poison Ivy), Alicia Silverstone (Batgirl), Michael Gough (Alfred), Jeep Swenson (Bane)

 This is probably no surprise to anyone.
 Batman & Robin was just painfully bad with a lot of “ice puns.”
+Obviously this isn’t the best Batman movie, on the contrary, it’s ranked last.

 As a kid, I use to love this movie.
 Although, according to many people, the target group of this film is no one, I still believe it’s a good watch for kids.
 When we’re young, we are easily amused by anything.